realworldocaml/book/en/files-modules-and-programs.md

 `open` is essential when you want to modify your environment for a standard library like Core, but it's generally good style to keep opening of modules to a minimum.
-Opening a module is basically a tradeoff between terseness and explicitness --- the more modules you open, the fewer module qualifications you need, and the harder it is to look at an identifier and figure out where it comes from.
+Opening a module is basically a tradeoff between terseness and explicitness&#x2014;the more modules you open, the fewer module qualifications you need, and the harder it is to look at an identifier and figure out where it comes from.